 My work breathes new life into grey and forgotten photos of ordinary people.
-I enjoy the excitement of bringing the person to life though the careful selection of a variety of fabrics, both commercial and hand-dyed.
-I particularly use hand dyeing to create the multiple values needed for the skin tones in my portraits.
-Each carefully crafted piece takes a month of work in my studio to create from the initial sketch to a completed piece of art.
+I enjoy the excitement of bringing the person to life through the careful selection of a variety of fabrics.
+I use hand-dyed fabrics for the multiple values needed for the skin tones.
+Each carefully crafted fabric portrait takes at least a month of work in my studio to create.

 My work honours ordinary people and provides a focus for reminiscences about the past.
 I combine a love of history, with a curiosity about people from the past, to capture character in fabric.